ComCatLab/welcome-guide/docs/sources/tutorials/index.md

 [**ORCA Tutorials**][orca-tutorials]: walkthroughs of how to perform various calculations; part of the official ORCA documentation

+[**ORCA Input Library**][orca-input-library]: a collection of ORCA input files for various types of ORCA calculations previously maintained by Ragnar Bjornsson;
+a note from the maintainer "There are no immediate plans to update the ORCA Input Library for version 6 compatibility since the maintainer has no time."

 [**Modeling materials using density functional theory**][kitchin-book]:
 "The Kitchin book"; a textbook with examples of how to use ASE to perform various DFT calculations with VASP; also contains explanations of the